 A few terms will come up a lot in this article.
 Those include:

-- Payment gateway: The “credit card machine” of the internet.
+- Payment gateway or gateway: The “credit card machine” of the internet.

 In order to accept credit cards online, you need a payment gateway that connects your website to a credit card processor.
 The term “payment gateway” is often shortened to simply “gateway.”